vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

 ![image](/assets/2025-04-02/060.png)

-## Historization
+## Historical analysis

 To store the values for future analysis, we set up a table in [Peakboard Hub](/Peakboard-Hub-Online-An-introduction-for-complete-beginners.html).
-We use a time stamp and two integer columns for temperature and humidity.
+We add a timestamp column and two integer columns for the temperature and humidity.

 ![image](/assets/2025-04-02/070.png)